kazabooboo/gizra.com/app/_posts/2015-09-01-web-components-and-polymer.md

 * Robust [API](http://polymer.github.io/polymer/) to interact with the custom element.
 * Declarative syntax that makes it simpler to define custom elements.
 * Provide an impressive [components catalog](https://elements.polymer-project.org) that we can use without using polymer directly.
-  These elements are based design upon [Material Design](http://www.google.com/design/spec/material-design/introduction.html) so they maintain a consist and adoptive design/behavior across a variety of operating system and devices (desktop up to mobile).
+  These elements are based upon [Material Design](http://www.google.com/design/spec/material-design/introduction.html) so they maintain a consist and adoptive design/behavior across a variety of operating system and devices.

 ------